NickCampbell91/CryptoAnalysis/README.md

 # Overview

 Using a dataset found [here](https://www.kaggle.com/philmohun/cryptocurrency-financial-data) and using Pandas my intention is to analyze the price changes of various crypto currencies to see where it would be safest to invest.
-Everyone should have some money in crypto currencies, as even a few dollars invested at the right time can potentially have exponential gains.

 [Software Demo Video](https://youtu.be/HvyI1xNGR1w)